TongfeiLiu/LGPNet-for-building-CD/README.md

 [2] Li H, Xiong P, An J, et al. Pyramid attention network for semantic segmentation[J]. arXiv preprint arXiv:1805.10180, 2018.
 [3] Fu J, Liu J, Tian H, et al. Dual attention network for scene segmentation[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019: 3146-3154.
 ```

+## Contact us
+If you have any problme when running the code, please do not hesitate to contact us.
+Thanks.
+E-mail: liutongfei_home@hotmail.com
+Date: Nov 7, 2021